Blaisorblade/pdbp.github.io/index.md

 Agreed, we explained the pointfree code above in a pointful way.

+But,

-Once you get used to
+once you get used to
  - ` ... >--> ... `,
  - `` `if`(...) { ... } `else` { ... } ``,
  - `` `let` { ... } `in` { ... } ``.

 you will, hopefully, start appreciating the power of expression and elegance of use of pointfree code.

 ### **`FP` versus `PDBP`**